-The AD797 has distortion performance (THD < -120 dB, @ 20 kHz, 3 V rms, R{L} = 600 $\Omega)$ unequaled by most voltage feedback amplifiers.
+The AD797 has distortion performance (THD < -120 dB, @ 20 kHz, 3 V rms, $R{L}$ = 600 $\Omega)$ unequaled by most voltage feedback amplifiers.

 At higher gains and higher frequencies, THD increases due to a reduction in loop gain.
-However, in contrast to most conventional voltage feedback amplifiers, the AD797 provides two effective means of reducing distortion as gain and frequency are increased: cancellation of the output stage's distortion and gain bandwidth enhancement by decompensation.
+However, in contrast to most conventional voltage feedback amplifiers, the AD797 provides two effective means of reducing distortion as gain and frequency are increased: cancellation of the distortion of the output stage and gain bandwidth enhancement by decompensation.
 By applying these techniques, gain bandwidth can be increased to 450 MHz at G = 1000, and distortion can be held to -100 dB at 20 kHz for G = 100.